 Pacific island countries place a high priority on targeted SPS capacity building through PACER Plus, both to have more assured access to Australian and New Zealand food and fibre markets and to improve health outcomes domestically for people, plants and animals.

-- capacity building on developing and enforcing export certification systems
+- capacity building on export certification systems,

 - technical assistance to improve industry compliance with export certification systems, and